The documentation for Monolith is currently a work in progress so please be patient while we add new documentation for Monolith over time.

 Table columns can be resized by hovering over the edge of the column that you wish to resize.
 Then just click and drag the column to the desired width.

-Columns can be reordered by clic and dragging the column header to the desired position in the table.
+Columns can be reordered by clicking and dragging the column header to the desired position in the table.

 Columns can be hidden or shown by using the "Column Selector" which is a button that is typically located in the top right menu of a table.
 This button has an icon that looks like 3 vertical columns.